 Each year there are reports of people who have been attacked, or even trampled to death, by cows whilst out walking or approaching crags.
-BMC member Simon Coldrick was badly injured after a cow attacked him as he led a fell race on the edge of Sheffield.
+In 2014, BMC member Simon Coldrick was badly injured after a cow attacked him as he led a fell race on the edge of Sheffield.

 Simon, an accomplished climber, runner and cyclist from Chinley, Derbyshire, was taking part in the fell race when he was attacked by a cow in a field near the top of the Limb Valley, near Ringinglow.

 He was crossing the field, which had around 20 cows in it, when he was rushed by a herd of cattle, thrown in the air by a cow and trampled.
 Other runners and race marshalls helped at the scene until paramedics arrived.
 Simon, who had fractured eight ribs, his shoulder and a bone on his spine, was taken to hospital where he had surgery to strengthen his rib cage with metal plates.

 Photo: with permission from Simon Coldrick